Raiyol/AzureVM/README.md

 First go to this url <https://azure.microsoft.com/fr-fr/free/students/>.

 If you don't have an account, create one by clicking on "Activer maintenant".
-Follow the step asks and create an account with you devinci mail.
+Follow the step asks and create an account with your devinci mail.

 After creating your account, log in to Azure.
 The default page should look like this :